 Controller firmware lockout after power loss

 The most common P31 failure.
 A power loss during a NAND write operation corrupts the flash translation layer.
 The controller detects the inconsistency during boot and refuses to present the drive to the host system.
 The drive may appear briefly in BIOS during POST but disappears before the OS loads, or it may not enumerate at all.
-PC-3000's SK Hynix module bypasses the normal boot sequence and accesses the NAND directly to rebuild the FTL mapping.
-Firmware recovery: $900 to $1,200.
+If the FTL corruption stems from an electrical fault (failed PMIC or voltage regulator), board-level repair restores power to the controller and allows normal boot.
+Board repair: $600–$900.

 NAND page read retry exhaustion

 More common on the Gold S31's older 72-layer NAND than on the newer 128- or 176-layer generations.
 As NAND cells age, the voltage threshold windows narrow.
 The controller applies read retry sequences with adjusted voltage levels to extract data from marginal cells.
 When retries exceed the controller's programmed limit, the affected pages are marked as uncorrectable.
 If enough pages in a block become uncorrectable, the controller may panic and lock the drive.
-PC-3000 applies extended read retry tables with finer voltage granularity than the controller's built-in sequences.
+If the controller is still electrically functional, it may respond to vendor-specific diagnostic commands that allow data imaging before the drive fully locks.

 FTL table corruption from heavy random writes